darrenjaworski/paulie-pomodoro/README.md

-# pauli-pomodoro README
+# paulie-pomodoro README

-This is the README for your extension "pauli-pomodoro".
+This is the README for your extension "paulie-pomodoro".
 After writing up a brief description, we recommend including the following sections.

 ## Features